-- Student organizations that wish to use academic or departmental funds for purchasing of alcohol, must register their program as a "Departmental Event", not a "Student Org Event" in the Atlas Registration Form.
-The departmental cost object must be entered in the police detail field. - By state law and MIT Policy, alcohol donations are not allowed and no donated funds can be used to cover the cost of alcohol purchases.
-But, if a sponsor wishes to directlycover the costs of alcohol, please contact the SOLE to discuss whether this could be allowed.
+- Student organizations that wish to use academic or departmental funds for purchasing of alcohol, must register their program as a "Departmental Event", not a "Student Org Event" in the Atlas Registration Form. - By state law and MIT Policy, alcohol donations are not allowed and no donated funds can be used to cover the cost of alcohol purchases.
+But, if a sponsor wishes to directly cover the costs of alcohol, please contact the SOLE to discuss whether this could be allowed.